Ready to explore Dinosaur Provincial Park? Here's everything you need to know before you go!

 Description

-The park's terrain is unlike anything else you'll find in Alberta.
-Instead of forests and mountain peaks, you'll walk through a maze of sculpted sandstone and mudstone formations that rise from the valley floor like ancient monuments.
-The badlands stretch in every direction, creating a sense of vastness that's both humbling and exhilarating.
-On clear days, the layered rock faces glow in shades of cream, rust, and deep red, while the contrast between the barren slopes and the green ribbon of the Red Deer River below creates some of the most striking scenery in western Canada.
+The terrain here is unlike anything else in Alberta.
+Forget forests and mountain peaks.
+What you get instead is a maze of sculpted sandstone and mudstone formations rising from the valley floor like ancient monuments, layered in shades of cream, rust, and deep red.
+On clear days, the contrast between those barren slopes and the green ribbon of the Red Deer River below creates some of the most striking scenery in western Canada.
+The badlands stretch in every direction, and the scale of it — the silence, the openness, the sheer geological drama — hits you in a way that photos never quite capture.

-What makes hiking here truly special is the sense of walking through deep time.
-Every step takes you past rock layers that preserve moments from the age of dinosaurs, and the interpretive signs help you understand what you're seeing.
-The exposed geology tells the story of ancient river systems, coastal plains, and the subtropical climate that existed here when Alberta sat much closer to the equator.
+What makes hiking here genuinely special is the sense of moving through deep time.
+Every step takes you past rock layers that preserve moments from the Late Cretaceous period, and the interpretive signage helps you understand what you're actually looking at rather than just walking past it.
+The exposed geology tells the story of ancient river systems, coastal plains, and a subtropical climate that existed here when Alberta sat much closer to the equator.

 Planning Your Visit